adarnimrod/resume/resume.rst

 About me
 --------

 - Programming since 1996 in multiple languages, including: Python, C, C++, Scheme, Pascal, Perl and Assembly (mostly C and Python).

 - Proud homelab owner since 2001 (started with Windows NT4).
-  Today using OpenBSD as router, proxy and load-balancer and Linux containers for email, web, domain, package repository, LDAP, etc. Redundant services in Amazon's AWS.
+  Today using OpenBSD as router, proxy, VPN server and load-balancer, Linux containers for email, web, domain, package repository, LDAP, etc. redundant services in Amazon's AWS and openWRT ipsec endpoints, Fabric and Ansible for automation and deployment.

-- Experienced with multiple virtualization and cloud providers.

-- Using Linux/Unix since 2004, exclusively since 2007.

-- In homelab now: Debian, FreeBSD and OpenBSD, OpenLDAP, LXC and jails, Puppet, KVM/ libvirt.
-Running my own domain, secure web, mail servers and signed Debian package repository, simple load balancing and proxying, embedded OpenWRT ipsec VPN endpoints, some AWS instances, DMZ for internet-facing services.
+- Security geek.

-- Speaks Hebrew (mother tongue) and English (Fluent).
+- Speaks Hebrew (mother tongue), English (Fluent) and some Yiddish.

 - Born in ’83.